Itera/firebase-workshop/__tasks__/part1/README.md

 1. Head over to https://firebase.google.com/ and sign in with your Google account.
 2. Create a new project, you can name it whatever you like.
 Google analytics can be activated if wanted, you then also need to create an analytics account.
-3. Once the Firebase project is created you should be redirected to the main console for the project.
+3. Once the Firebase project is created you should be redirected to the Firebase console](https://console.firebase.google.com/?authuser=0) for the project.
 You can click around and get familiar with the different tools.
 We will mostly use the parts under Develop.

 ℹ️  Firebase actually provides 1 GB of free storage and quite a bit of other functionality without having to pay, which is perfect for students :) Take a look at https://firebase.google.com/pricing/ for more details

 ℹ️  For more advanced users it is also possible to create new projects through the Firebase CLI.
 We will look at this later in the course.

+## Task 2: Setup Anonymous Sign-in method
+To make things a bit easier for you we have made some parts of the authentication ready to use in web application.
+For part 1 and part 2 we don't need any extensive security so we will just configure the Anonymous sign-in method for our project.

+1. In the [Firebase console](https://console.firebase.google.com/?authuser=0), open the Auth section.
+2. On the Sign-in Methods page, enable the Anonymous sign-in method.

+Enabling this method allows us to create temporary accounts to authenticate with Firebase, making the initial setup very simple.
+We will in pPart 3 change this to use Github Authentication instead.

-## Task 2: Create your Cloud Firestore database
+## Task 3: Create your Cloud Firestore database
 We now want to setup our database that we will use for the web application.

-1. Navigate to the "Cloud Firestore" selection in the left toolbar.
+1. Navigate to the "Cloud Firestore" selection in the left toolbar of the Firebase console](https://console.firebase.google.com/?authuser=0).
 This is type of database we will create for our solution.
 2. Click the "Create database" button and choose the `start in test mode` secure rules for your cloud firestore.
 We will change this later once we add proper security.
 Also select any location where your data will be stored, we reccomend `eur3 (europe-west)`.
 3. You should now see a view with that visualizes your very own database in Cloud firestore.
 For more information on the things you see head over to: https://firebase.google.com/docs/firestore/using-console

-## Task 3: Create your first games collection
+## Task 4: Create your first games collection
 A database is not nothing without any data, right?
 Lets fix that!
 In our web application we have a need to store different data values such as game and rounds.
 Lets start up by creating a game collection manually to begin with.

 1. Click the start collection button on the Cloud Firestore console and set the Document Id to be "games".
 Click next.